Apocalypsor/Offers-To-Notion/README.md

 TELEGRAM_CHAT_ID=<OPTIONAL_TELEGRAM_CHAT_ID>
 ```

-Telegram is used to send notifications when the script fails.
+Telegram is used to send notifications when the script fails and is optional.

-If you configure GitHub Action correctly, the script will run automatically, and you can see new jobs in your notion database.
+If you configure GitHub Action correctly, the script will run automatically, and you can see new jobs in your notion
+database.

 #### Local